 This revised Research Brief, authored by Melissa Favreault (Urban Institute) and Judith Dey (Department of Health and Human Services), presents information about the risk of needing care and associated costs to provide content for policymakers and others considering long-term care financing proposals.

 The purpose of this Compendium is to summarize and compare states’ residential care setting regulations.
-This is the Massachusetts state profile.
+This is the Arkansas state profile.
 A list of URLs for the full report and other state profiles can be found at the end of this paper.

 The purpose of this Compendium is to summarize and compare states’ residential care setting regulations.
-This is the Kentucky state profile.
+This is the Connecticut state profile.
 A list of URLs for the full report and other state profiles can be found at the end of this paper.

 The purpose of this Compendium is to summarize and compare states’ residential care setting regulations.
-This is the Louisiana state profile.
+This is the Colorado state profile.
 A list of URLs for the full report and other state profiles can be found at the end of this paper.

 The purpose of this Compendium is to summarize and compare states’ residential care setting regulations.
-This is the Maine state profile.
+This is the California state profile.
 A list of URLs for the full report and other state profiles can be found at the end of this paper.

 The purpose of this Compendium is to summarize and compare states’ residential care setting regulations.
-This is the Maryland state profile.
+This is the Arizona state profile.
 A list of URLs for the full report and other state profiles can be found at the end of this paper.